xphilup/hello-world/README.md

 # hello-world
-My first repository creation
+This is my first GitHub creation.
-PhD Mathematics.
-30+ years in aerospace,
+I have PhD Mathematics, 30+ years in aerospace.
-Retired and looking for new challenges.
+I'm semi-retired and looking for new challenges.